Persistence Curves: A canonical framework for summarizing persistence diagrams: Abstract

 \section{Abstract}

-{\it Persistence diagrams} are a main tool in the field of Topological Data Analysis (TDA).
+Persistence diagrams are one of the main tools in the field of Topological Data Analysis (TDA).
 They contain fruitful information about the shape of data.
-The use of machine learning algorithms on the space of persistence diagrams proves to be challenging as the space is complicated.
-For that reason, summarizing and vectorizing these diagrams is an important topic currently researched in TDA.
-In this work, we provide a general framework of summarizing diagrams that we call {\it Persistence Curves} (PC).
-The main idea is so-called Fundamental Lemma of Persistent Homology, which is derived from the classic {\it elder rule}.
-Under this framework, certain well-known summaries, such as persistent Betti numbers, and persistence landscape, are special cases of the PC.
-Moreover, we prove a rigorous bound for a general families of PCs.
-In particular, certain family of PCs admit the stability property under an additional assumption.
-Finally, we apply PCs to textures classification on four well-know texture datasets.
-The result outperforms several existing TDA methods.
+The use of machine learning algorithms on the space of persistence diagrams proves to be challenging as the space lacks an inner product.
+For that reason, transforming these diagrams in a way that is compatible with machine learning is an important topic currently researched in TDA.
+In this paper, our main contribution consists of three components.
+First, we develop a general and unifying framework of vectorizing diagrams that we call the \textit{Persistence Curves} (PCs), and show that several well-known summaries, such as Persistence Landscapes, fall under the PC framework.
+Second, we propose several new summaries based on PC framework and provide a theoretical foundation for their stability analysis.
+Finally, we apply proposed PCs to two applications---texture classification and determining the parameters of a discrete dynamical system; their performances are competitive with other TDA methods.